JCR1999/RL_minihack_assignment/README.md

 If a policy exists at that path, use the load_policy method to load it.
 Test a policy using the test_policy method.
 This will run the policy for a number of episodes and output the average reward.
 Uncomment the (#render env) code to render the environment on the console at each step.

+To see the effects of the action value, epsilon and negative reward for unchanged state code, uncomment the sections one at a time in the reinforce.py file